Dozens of athletes call on UEFA to ban Israel over rights abuses

 Maccabi Tel-Aviv, which sits in 34th place in the Europa League standings with one point from four games, ended up losing the match 2-0 to Aston Villa last week.

-Wednesday’s letter to UEFA stressed that banning a country that violates international law would not be unprecedented; it is, in fact, the norm.
+Tuesday’s letter to UEFA stressed that banning a country that violates international law would not be unprecedented; it is, in fact, the norm.

 “It is well-known that football governance bodies, such as UEFA, have historically suspended states from football for egregious violations of international law – apartheid South Africa, post-war Germany, the Federal Republic of Yugoslavia, and more recently, Russia,” it said.